-So I asked my very talented sister Liz Smith Illustration if she could design some menu templates and activity sheets so that we could set up our own restaurant.
-She has made 3 different sets which are available to download for free.
+As part of our holiday at home we pretended to go to a restaurant.
+I asked my very talented sister Liz Smith Illustration if she could design some menu templates and activity sheets so that we could set up our own restaurant.
+She made 3 different sets which are available to download for free.

 On Saturday, we put a tablecloth on the tablet, picked a daffodil from the garden and lit some candles.